ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteDeploymentGuide.md

 =====================================================================================================================================

-The test suites provide detailed reporting in a variety of formats that enable users to quickly debug failures.
+The test suites provide detailed reporting in a variety of formats that enables users to quickly debug failures.

 Test suite configuration logs
 ---------------------------------------------------------------------------------------------------------------------------